Skip to main content

 It's possible to prevent withdrawal seizures and other symptoms by gradually reducing the dose of gabapentin.

-Do not stop taking gabapentin without talking to your doctor – you'll need to reduce your dose gradually.
+Do not stop taking gabapentin without talking to your doctor first.
+You'll need to reduce your dose gradually.